-Risks due to improper use of registered trademarks
+What risks due to improper use of registered trademarks?

-Using a mark in a form different to the one in which it was registered - Risk of infringing on another's trademark
+Risk of infringing on another's trademark

 The use of a mark means the act of affixing a mark to goods or means of service in order to assist consumers in distinguishing goods/services of the same type produced/produced by different entities.
 Thus, the mark's primary role must be to identify/distinguish the commercial origin of the goods/services bearing the mark.
 After being granted registration, the owner has the right to "affix" the mark to the goods/services registered under that mark to conduct commercial activities in Vietnam.